-- Diversification: Holders of fixed income securities enjoy diversification from the two most highly cyclical asset classes: equities and property.
+- Diversification: Holders of fixed income securities enjoy diversification from the two most highly cyclical asset classes - equities and property.

 - Liquidity: Low risk, highly liquid fixed income investments like government bonds can be sold at short notice if needed.
-Bank and corporate bonds are typically very liquid but may not be as liquid as government bonds.

-What are some of the risks to investors?
+What are the risks to investors?

 There are two key risks when investing in bonds: